AbsaOSS/pramen/README.md

 You can specify more than one JDBC url.
 Pramen will always try the primary URL first.
 If connection fails, it will try fallback URLs in random order.
 If the primary URL is not specified, Pramen will try fallback URLs in random order.
 You can also specify the number of retries.
-By default the number of retries is the same as the number of URLs.
+By default, the number of retries is the same as the number of URLs.

 ```conf